Synergy are Setting the Standards

 Synergy can provide a specific number of Door Closers to help meet the recommendations of BS8300/ADM.
 These products perform very efficiently and will ensure the required ease of opening and reliable closing forces are achieved to fulfil these requirements.

-Our products have been third party tested and conform to BS EN1154 and are CE marked.
+Our products have been third party tested and conform to BS EN1154 and BS EN1155 and are CE marked.
 This ensures you are using products that are fit for purpose and meet the legal requirements, particularly for fire doors.

-It should be noted that it is necessary to ensure that the accompanying ironmongery like hinges, locks, latches and intumescent seals are of a high quality together with accurate installation, therefore assisting the performance of the doorset in regard to achieving the required opening forces.
+It should be noted that it is necessary to ensure that the accompanying ironmongery such as hinges, locks, latches and intumescent seals are of high quality and have been installed accurately, therefore assisting the performance of the doorset in regard to achieving the required opening forces.
 It is recommended to contact the manufacturers directly for information regarding their product specification.
 Site conditions such as air pressure differentials should also be taken into consideration.

 Our product range consists of both rack and pinion and cam action type door closers.
 We are able to provide highly efficient products in both versions and importantly our torque curve graphs demonstrate a rapid decreasing force that is required during the opening cycle.
 The measurements are taken at a power setting EN3; the minimum requirement for fire doors as detailed in BS EN 1154.